ExtraordinaryBen/DuinoBoX/README.md

 ## How to Use

 ### Preparing the Arduino board
-Import the included Arduino sketch `xduino.ino` into ArduinoIDE, then upload it onto the Arduino board.
+Open the included Arduino sketch `duinobox-sketch.ino` with ArduinoIDE, then upload it onto the Arduino board.

 #### Using Remote EEPROM Extraction
 When the Arduino is not connected to a computer, it will try to detect and read the Xbox's EEPROM.
 If successful the Arduino will store the EEPROM data on the Arduino's internal EEPROM storage.